DIANA LOOSER | TAPS Department Chair; Associate Professor

 MJRAU@STANFORD.EDU ROBLE GYM ROOM 142

-Michael RauAssistant Professor, Performance-making.
+Assistant Professor, Performance-making.
 Michael Rau is a live performance director specializing in new plays, opera, and digital media projects.
 He has directed projects internationally in Germany, the UK, Brazil, Ireland, Denmark, Mexico, Canada, Australia, and the Czech Republic.
 He has created work in New York City at Lincoln Center, The Public Theater, PS122, HERE Arts Center, Ars Nova, The Bushwick Starr, The Brick, 59E59, 3LD, and Dixon Place.
 Regionally, his work has been seen at the American Repertory Theatre in Cambridge, MA, the Ann Arbor Summer Festival, and the Humana Festival at Actors Theater of Louisville.
 His work with composer Kate Soper has been performed at the Seattle Symphony, Smith College, and The New York Festival of Song at the Dimenna Center.
 He has developed new plays at the Eugene O’Neill National Playwrights Conference, Playwrights Realm and the Kennedy Center in Washington DC.
-His production of temping was selected by the Guardian and the Telegraph as one of the best productions of the 2022 Edinburgh Festival Fringe, and the piece was featured twice in New York Times He is a recipient of a 2021 Artists + Machine Intelligence Research Award from Google, as well as fellowships from the Likhachev Foundation, the Kennedy Center, and the National New Play Network.
+His production of temping was selected by the Guardian and the Telegraph as one of the best productions of the 2022 Edinburgh Festival Fringe, and the piece was featured twice in New York Times.
+He is a recipient of a 2021 Artists + Machine Intelligence Research Award from Google, as well as fellowships from the Likhachev Foundation, the Kennedy Center, and the National New Play Network.
 He has been a resident artist at the Orchard Project, E|MERGE, and the Tribeca Performing Arts Center.
 His experimental opera, developed in collaboration with MeowWolf narrative director Joanna Garner was a finalist for the Finnish National Opera’s Opera Beyond competition.
 Rau is a Forward/Story fellow and a speaker at Books in Browsers, Performing Robots, and StoryCode.
+He is a fellow of the Akademie für Theater und Digitalität and a resident of Stochaistic Labs.
 He has been an assistant director for Francesca Zambello, John Turturro, Robert Woodruff and associate director for Anne Bogart, Les Waters, and Ivo Van Hove.
 He is a New York Theater Workshop Usual Suspect and a member of the Lincoln Center Directors Lab.
 He is a graduate of Wesleyan University and received his MFA in Theater Directing from Columbia University.
-At Stanford, he is an affiliate faculty member with the Stanford Institute for Human-Centered Artificial Intelligence, and within TAPS serves as the head for the Theater-Making Concentration as well as the Artistic Director for the department.
+At Stanford, he is an affiliate faculty member with the Stanford Institute for Human-Centered Artificial Intelligence.

-RUSH REHM | Professor
+RUSH REHM | Professor Emeritus

-MREHM@STANFORD.EDU (650) 723-0485 MEMORIAL HALL ROOM 208
+MREHM@STANFORD.EDU (650) 723-0485

-Professor, TAPS and also Professor in the Department of Classics.
+Professor Emeritus, TAPS and also Professor in the Department of Classics.

 Founder and Artistic Director of Stanford Repertory Theater (SRT), Rush has overseen the work of this professional company for the past 25 years.
-Go to http://stanfordreptheater.com/ for production histories, cast, reviews, scripts, and translations SRT presented the visual version of Voices of the Earth: From Sophocles to Rachel Carson and Beyond at the Sebastopol Center for the Arts in November 2021.
+Go to stanfordreptheater.com for production histories, cast, reviews, scripts, and translations SRT presented the visual version of Voices of the Earth: From Sophocles to Rachel Carson and Beyond at the Sebastopol Center for the Arts in November 2021.
 We hope to re-stage the production in South Africa in May/June 2023.

 Rehm’s books include Aeschylus’ Oresteia: A Theatre Version (Melbourne 1978); Greek Tragic Theatre (Routledge: London 1992, paper 1994, modern Greek translation 1999; a new edition entitled Understanding Greek Tragedy appeared in 2016); Marriage to Death: The Conflation of Marriage and Funeral Rituals in Greek Tragedy (Princeton 1994, paper 1996); The Play of Space: Spatial Transformation in Greek Tragedy (Princeton 2002); Radical Theatre: Greek Tragedy and the Modern World (Duckworth: London 2003), and Euripides: Electra (Bloomsbury 2021), the final volume in the Duckworth Companion to Greek and Roman Drama series.